berkeley-ospo/safe-ose-2025/description.md

 https://www.splunk.com/en_us/blog/learn/supply-chain-attacks.html
 -->

-Despite its crucial role, the $\spose$ faces several critical classes of vulnerabilities that, if exploited, could have profound consequences for scientific integrity, national security, and industry.
+The $\spose$ faces several critical classes of vulnerabilities that, if exploited, could have profound consequences for scientific integrity, national security, and industry.
-While we have identified these vulnerabilities separately for clarity, it is important to recognize that, in real-world attacks, they are often exploited in combination, creating complex and multifaceted threats.
+While we describe these vulnerabilities separately for clarity, it is important to recognize that, in real-world attacks, they are often exploited in combination, creating complex and multifaceted threats.
-This interconnected nature of security risks underscores the need for a holistic approach to safeguarding the $\spose$, one that addresses all vulnerabilities simultaneously---a task that requires substantial work beyond what volunteer efforts alone can achieve.
+This interconnected nature of security risks underscores the need for a holistic approach to safeguarding the $\spose$, one that addresses all classes of vulnerabilities simultaneously---a task that requires substantial work beyond what volunteer efforts alone can achieve.
+Below, we describe each class of vulnerability, and emphasize specific weaknesses and exploits we'd like to mitigate.

 ## Supply Chain Vulnerability (SCV)

 The $\spose$, as an extensive network of independent, interconnected libraries, is particularly susceptible to supply chain attacks.
 An attacker who successfully compromises a widely used dependency can insert malicious code that propagates throughout the ecosystem, impacting a vast array of downstream projects and users.
-These risks have been clearly illustrated by the recent Ultralytics supply-chain attack, which demonstrated the potential for widespread impact through compromised dependencies \citep{pypi2024ultralytics}.
+This risk is highlighted by the recent Ultralytics supply-chain attack, which demonstrates the potential for widespread impact through compromised dependencies \citep{pypi2024ultralytics}.

 ### (SCV1) Insufficient Code Signing Practices {-}

-Many scientific Python projects lack cryptographic signing for software releases, exposing the ecosystem to dependency tampering and unauthorized modifications.
+Many scientific Python projects lack cryptographic signing of software releases, exposing the ecosystem to dependency tampering and unauthorized modifications.
 Attackers exploit this gap to inject malicious code through methods like typosquatting or compromising outdated packages, as demonstrated by recent supply-chain incidents.
-We will develop community standards to implement cryptographic verification across dependencies, including tools for seamless integration into development workflows.
+We will develop community standards to implement cryptographic verification across dependencies, and provide tools to integrate it seamlessly into development workflows.
 By ensuring package authenticity, this work will strengthen trust in scientific software critical to national research infrastructure and the global economy.

 ### (SCV2) Fragmented Vulnerability Tracking {-}

 The $\spose$ lacks coordinated vulnerability tracking, allowing attackers to exploit outdated transitive dependencies in projects like geospatial models or medical imaging pipelines.
-This gap enables attacks where malicious code persists in dependency chains for months, as seen in the 2024 Ultralytics breach where nested vulnerabilities remained unpatched in 60% of downstream projects.
+This gap enables attacks where malicious code persists in dependency chains for months or years, as seen in the 2024 Ultralytics breach where known vulnerabilities remained unpatched in 60% of downstream projects.
-We will establish ecosystem-wide protocols for vulnerability disclosure and automated dependency graph analysis to prioritize critical fixes.
+We will establish ecosystem-wide protocols for vulnerability disclosure and, through automated dependency graph analysis, prioritize critical fixes.
-By closing this gap, we will protect sensitive research workflows in national laboratories and hospitals while enabling safer collaboration across global open-source teams.
+By closing this gap, we will protect sensitive research workflows in national laboratories and hospitals alike, while enabling safer collaboration across global open-source teams.

 ## Access Controls Vulnerability (ACV)

-Attackers increasingly target open-source software projects through credential hijacking, where maintainer accounts are compromised through phishing attacks or password reuse, enabling malicious actors to commit code that appears legitimate.
+Attackers increasingly target open-source software projects using credential hijacking, where maintainer accounts are compromised through phishing attacks or password reuse, enabling malicious actors to commit code that appears legitimate.
 A compromised account with broad access could be used to insert malicious code into core libraries, affecting countless downstream projects and users across scientific domains, government research, and industry applications.

 ### (ACV1) Poor Authentication Requirements and Auditing {-}